07947613070

 The Mansion House Wedding Photography Rooms

-The Liscombe Room: The main wedding ceremony room seats 50 guests and is pretty busy on Saturdays during the summer.
+The Liscombe Room: The main wedding ceremony room accommodates up to 50 guests and is typically in high demand on Saturdays during the summer months.
 You are allowed a couple of readings and your choice of music.
 The venue supplies floral displays, or you can organise your own.

 The Register Office: Available for weddings on Tuesdays only.
-Just for very basic ceremonies with only the vows and legal paperwork.
-Only your two witnesses may attend and not your photographer, unfortunately.
+For ‘no-frills’ ceremonies, only the vows and legal paperwork are completed.
+Unfortunately, only your two witnesses may attend, and not your photographer.
 I wrote on behalf of a couple who booked me at Newport Registry Office to ask if there is any flexibility about this.
-The venue told me that if I was a witness, then I could attend and take photos, but otherwise not.
+The venue informed me that if I were a witness, I could attend and take photos, but otherwise, I would not be allowed to do so.
 However, they do allow the photographer into the room after the ceremony to take staged photos then.

-To book either room for your wedding ceremony and further information, visit Newport.gov.uk.
+To book a room for your wedding ceremony and for further information, visit Newport.gov.uk.

 The Mansion House History and Background